LaPerouseCode/restaurant-page/README.md

 # restaurant-page
-Odin Project assignment Restaurant Page
+Assignment from the Odin Project about webpack on a restaurant page